-Included in Series C-1 financing and the Company's IPO were investments of \$10,000 and \$10,000, respectively, by Takeda, one of the Company's collaborators.
+Included in Series C-1 financing and the Company's initial public offering were investments of \$10,000 and \$10,000, respectively, by Takeda.

 15. Subsequent Events

 The Company considered the events or transactions occurring after the balance sheet date, but prior to the issuance of the consolidated financial statements, for potential recognition or disclosure in its consolidated financial statements.
 All significant subsequent events have been properly disclosed in the consolidated financial statements.